 On this page you’ll find our detailed assessment of the Nike Vapor Fly Fairway Wood, the pros and cons, and a side-by-side comparison with other fairway woods we have recently reviewed.

-We reviewed the Nike Vapor Fly Fairway Wood as part of our Best Fairway Woods 2016 Review.
+We reviewed the Nike Vapor Fly Fairway Wood as part of our Best Fairway Woods Review.

 Nike Vapor Fly Fairway Wood

 Enough distance to keep you happy, but the number one benefit of the Vapor Fly is the stability and forgiveness through impact resulting in narrow dispersion and shot shape.
-Great value for money.

 Design & Appearance

 That striking blue finish with neon yellow detail just like the Nike Vapor Fly Driver. is definitely not for the faint hearted!
 Available in both men’s and ladies options, the Vapor Fly has a fairly deep clubface that is compact from head to toe.

 From the aerial point of view it has a rounded shape with neon swoosh on the heel side of the clubhead.
 A somewhat random mesh effect is evident on the center of the crown that doesn’t serve much purpose at all.

 The lofts range from 13 degrees to 21 degrees and each of these lofts is adjustable up to 1 degree either side of it.
 So a 13 degree can be tweaked into a 12 degree loft and if you battle with your driver off the tee then this is absolutely perfect for you.

 The Flexloft Fairway System also provides an adjustability in lie angle providing standard or upright options.
 A very clever move from Nike as the upright setting generally promotes a draw shape with the toe sitting slightly higher off the ground than the heel.